 Innovative UC Davis interprofessional education gives the health care workforce of tomorrow the skills and values needed to lead change and improve health for all.
 Selected highlights:

-- U.S. News & World Report consistently ranks UC Davis School of Medicine among the nation's best for primary care and research, including the top 10 for primary care training and top-20 for family medicine and ob/gyn in 2020 rankings.
+- U.S. News & World Report consistently ranks UC Davis School of Medicine among America's best for primary care and research, including top 10 status for primary care training and top-20 for family medicine and ob/gyn in 2020 rankings.

-- U.S. News & World Report also ranks the Betty Irene More School of Nursing at UC Davis among the nation's best for master's-degree nursing programs.
+- U.S. News & World Report also ranks the Betty Irene More School of Nursing at UC Davis among the top 50 U.S. nursing schools.

-- For more than 40 years, UC Davis students have volunteered hundreds of hours a year in free community clinics delivering care for underserved populations.
+- For more than 40 years, UC Davis students have volunteered countless hours in free community clinics delivering care for underserved populations.

 Faculty, staff and students:

-- UC Davis Medical Center plays an active role in protecting the community from infectious disease outbreaks and pandemics.
+- UC Davis Health plays an active role in serving and protecting the community during infectious disease outbreaks and pandemics.

 - The UC Davis Health Cancer Care Network unites multiple cancer centers to offer patients leading-edge care in their own communities.

-- The Betty Irene Moore School of Nursing partners with more than 350 clinical sites and community agencies for its education and research programs.
+- The School of Nursing partners with more than 350 clinical sites and community agencies for its education and research programs.